Philipp Mißfelder: Training

 Mißfelder was born in Gelsenkirchen, Northrhine-Westphalia.
 After receiving his secondary school certificate in 1999, Mißfelder served as a conscript in the German military.
 He began studying law in 2000 but changed his course of study to history at the Technische Universität Berlin in 2003.
 He finished his studies in 2008 while serving in the Bundestag.

 Party activities

 Mißfelder joined the Junge Union (JU) in 1993 and the Christian Democratic Union in 1995 and was head of the offshoot Schüler Union from 1998 to 2000.
 He had been on the CDU's board of directors since 1999 and was voted onto the Junge Union's board of directors in 2002.

 Since 2002 Mißfelder had co-chaired a party working group dedicated to improving relations between younger and older citizens.
 He had been an elected member of the CDU's leadership council, known as the Präsidium, since 2008, and was its youngest member.

 German Bundestag

-Mißfelder was a member of the German Bundestag from 2005, but was not directly voted in, instead entering through his party's Landesliste system, which allows some party members to join the parliament even if not directly elected.
+Mißfelder was a member of the German Bundestag from 2005.
 He was the CDU/CSU foreign policy spokesman in the Bundestag and a member of the Bundestag's foreign relations committee.